Alan Cumming: Awards and recognition

 In March 2005, Cumming received the Vito Russo Award at the 16th Annual GLAAD Media Awards for outstanding contributions toward eliminating homophobia.
 In July of the same year, he was presented with the HRC's Humanitarian Award in San Francisco, also for his LGBT public stance.
 In November 2006, Cumming received a Doctor of Arts honorary degree from the University of Abertay Dundee, and in 2015 he received an honorary degree from the Open University.
 He also is a patron of the Scottish Youth Theatre, Scotland's National Theatre "for and by" young people.

 Cumming was appointed Officer of the Order of the British Empire (OBE) in the 2009 Birthday Honours for services to film, theatre and the arts and to activism for equal rights for the gay and lesbian community in the United States.
 On 27 January 2023, his 58th birthday, Cumming announced via his Instagram page that he had decided to return his OBE due to "misgivings I have being associated with the toxicity of empire".

 Cumming has also been honoured for his activism and humanitarian work by organisations such as the Trevor Project and the Matthew Shepard Foundation.
 In 2022, he received a Tony Award for Best Musical as a producer of the musical A Strange Loop.

-In 2025, Cumming was awarded a Doctor of Laws by the University of St Andrews in recognition of his service to the arts.
+In 2025, Cumming was awarded a law doctorate by the University of St Andrews in recognition of his service to the arts.
+In January 2026 he was honoured with a star on Hollywood Walk of Fame.